microsoft/VSExtensibility/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Framework.md

 | parameter | [System.Object](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Object 'System.Object') | Data used by the command. |
 | cancellationToken | [System.Threading.CancellationToken](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Threading.CancellationToken 'System.Threading.CancellationToken') | Cancellation token for the async call. |

-<a name='T-Microsoft-VisualStudio-Extensibility-Definitions-IClientContext'></a>
+<a name='T-Microsoft-VisualStudio-Extensibility-IClientContext'></a>
 ## IClientContext `type`

 ##### Namespace

-Microsoft.VisualStudio.Extensibility.Definitions
+Microsoft.VisualStudio.Extensibility

 ##### Summary

 Container for client context at the time of a command invocation.

-<a name='P-Microsoft-VisualStudio-Extensibility-Definitions-IClientContext-Extensibility'></a>
+<a name='P-Microsoft-VisualStudio-Extensibility-IClientContext-Extensibility'></a>
 ### Extensibility `property`

 ##### Summary

 Gets the extensibility instance that can be used by extension methods extending the client context.

-<a name='P-Microsoft-VisualStudio-Extensibility-Definitions-IClientContext-Item-System-String-'></a>
+<a name='P-Microsoft-VisualStudio-Extensibility-IClientContext-Item-System-String-'></a>
 ### Item `property`

 ##### Summary